Welcome to our Reception Webpage!

 - Reading Records that are updated weekly

-- Daily Contact at the start and end of school
+- Daily Contact at the start and end of the school day

 - Tree-mendous Behaviour Leaves (Home Learning Link)